NateEag/nateeag.com/pages/reading/index.md

 motivational structures to make sure I did it heavily.

 For reasons I don't fully understand, I came out something of a speed reader.
-My mom first noticed it when she gave me _20,000 Leagues Under The Sea_ as a kid and I gave it back to her the next day.
+My mom first noticed it when she gave me _Ben-Hur_ as a kid and I gave it back to her the next day.
 At first blush she thought I just hadn't actually read it, but on interrogation I was able to narrate the plot and characters back to her.

 I've read thousands of books at this point, I think - I didn't keep careful track of what I read from about seventeen through thirty-six (in Pennsylvania,